Back to Alaska

 AM NO 5 OFFERED AND WITHDRAWN

-Plain English: This amendment allows members of regional and regular school boards to work as substitute teachers in schools, even if there are rules against it.
+Plain English: This amendment would allow members of regional and local school boards to work as substitute teachers in schools, even though current laws usually forbid them from doing so.

 AM 6